 I frequently tell people that God wired us all different.
 There are some things I’m skilled at that my wife isn’t, while there are many things, she is skilled at, that I am not.
-One thing I am skilled at, that my wife isn’t, is finances.
+One thing I am skilled at that my wife isn’t is finances.

 Over the years, I have met plenty of women who were far more astute with finances than their husbands.
 But I can honestly say, more often than not, men tend to run the show when it comes to the household cash flow.

-I was on a business trip in New Mexico in 1991, when my office called to let me know I had an urgent message from my mom and dad’s house.
+I was on a business trip to New Mexico in 1991 when my office called to let me know I had an urgent message from my mom and dad’s house.
 I returned the call to find out that my dad had passed away.
 I was on the next flight to the Bay Area, where he and my mom lived.
 Within a few minutes after entering their house, I asked my mom, “did dad have life insurance?”
 I’ll never forget the look on her face.
 She just shrugged her shoulders with tears rolling down her face.

 Over the past 21 years, because of the business I’m in, I have witnessed an estimated 50 cases of spousal survivorship.
 Quite often, when the wife is the survivor, she begins suffering from financial unknowns, on top of mourning her husband’s death.

 Men, if you want to minimize your wife’s suffering if she survives you after your death, then help her understand your entire financial picture, and do it TODAY!
 Don’t wait a day longer.
 You may think you are leading by handling all the finances in your family, but if she is in the financial dark, you could end up hurting her, more than you are helping her.